near/read-rpc/rpc-server/README.md

 ### `account_access_keys` (default: `false`)

 We encountered a problem with the design of the table `account_access_keys` and overall design of the logic around it.
 We had to disable the table and proxy the calls of the `query.access_key_list` method to the real NEAR RPC.
 However, we still aren't ready to get rid of the code and that's why we hid it under the feature flag.
 We are planning to remove the code in the future and remove the feature flag.

+## Metrics (Prometheus)

+The read-rpc-server exposes Prometheus-compatible metrics at the `/metrics` endpoint.

+All the metrics are defined in `src/metrics.rs` file.
+Two main categories of metrics are:

+- Total number of requests for a specific method
+- Number of errors for a specific method (works only if the `shadow_data_consistency` feature flag is enabled)

+The latter is split by the suffix code to differentiate the reason for the error when possible:

+- **0** - ReadRPC returns a Success result, and NEAR RPC returns a Success result, but the results don't match
+- **1** - ReadRPC returns Success result, and NEAR RPC returns an Error result
+- **2** - ReadRPC returns an Error result, and NEAR RPC returns Success result
+- **3** - ReadRPC returns an Error result, and NEAR RPC returns an Error result, but the results don't match
+- **4** - Could not perform consistency check because of the error (either network or parsing the results)

+For example, method `block` will have these metrics:

+- `BLOCK_REQUESTS_TOTAL`
+- `BLOCK_ERROR_0`
+- `BLOCK_ERROR_1`
+- `BLOCK_ERROR_2`
+- `BLOCK_ERROR_3`
+- `BLOCK_ERROR_4`